 Buying a yacht cannot be compared to buying bread; this is because it will cost you a lot of money.
 If you make the wrong decision you will buy something that has no value for money.
 A broker will help you to choose the right boat, help you negotiate the right price, and help you secure financing for the yacht.

 If you don’t know much about how yachts work, it will be very easy for someone to sell you a vessel that is in bad condition at premium rates.
 Simply put, it’s easy to lose your investment on something that is not worth it, brokers know exactly how yachts work this means that your broker will advise you on when to buy and when to move on.
+We recently helped a local whale watching outfit purchase a new open bow boat for their tours.
+This was done at a fraction of the normal cost.

 This all sums down to one thing, hiring a broker is the best thing that you can do when buying or selling a yacht.